Georgia Highlands College

 Students completing this course should satisfy the following goal and learning outcomes:

-2) Students will be able to graph and interpret functions.
+* Students will be able to graph an abstract function.

-3) Students will be able to model problem contexts mathematically to arrive at solutions.
+* Students will be able to model concrete problems and arrive at solutions.

-4) Students will be able to use technology appropriately.
+* Students will be able to use appropriate technology to enhance mathematical thinking and understanding.

 Class Attendance: Students are expected to attend each and every scheduled class session.
 Since lectures begin promptly at the scheduled time, students are encouraged to avoid arriving late to class.
 Roll will be taken during each class session.